Flores East Nusa Tenggara, Indonesia Travel Guide

 Flores generally lacks accessibility for travelers with disabilities.

-By understanding these area transportation options, you can tailor your movements to your budget, degree of ease, and the specific adventures you wish to undertake in Flores.
+By understanding these local transportation options, you can tailor your movements to your budget, comfort level, and the specific adventures you wish to undertake in Flores.

-Flores offers a wide array of choices for traversing its landscapes and seascapes, promising a trip to remember.
+Flores offers a wide array of choices for traversing its landscapes and seascapes, promising an unforgettable trip.